 Corn chips typically contain cornmeal, oil, salt, and sometimes seasonings.
 Many commercial brands use pre-cooked or nixtamalized corn, which involves soaking and cooking the kernels in an alkaline solution.
 This process not only enhances flavor but also alters the composition of the corn, affecting its nutritional profile and potentially reducing lectin content.

 When making corn chips, the basic ingredients undergo several stages: grinding, mixing with water, and frying.
+Are corn chips high in lectin?
 Nixtamalization, as mentioned earlier, reduces the levels of certain harmful substances, including lectins, by breaking down their structures.
 However, the exact degree to which this process reduces lectin levels in corn chips remains unclear.

 Corn and Its Nutritional Composition